Preliminary Education Specialist Credential w/Master's option

 Mild/Moderate and Moderate/Severe Specialties

-Candidates in the Educational Specialist credential programs benefit from an integration of theoretical knowledge with an abundance of opportunities for practical application in meaningful settings.
+Candidates in the Special Education credential programs benefit from an integration of theoretical knowledge with an abundance of opportunities for practical application in meaningful settings.

-The program features three specialized tracks: Deaf / Hard-of-Hearing (DHH), Mild to Moderate and Moderate/Severe specialties, and is distinct from similar programs in the region due to the extensive personal support and empowerment training.
+The credential programs feature specialized tracks in Mild to Moderate (M/M) and Moderate to Severe (M/S) disabilities, and are distinct from similar programs in the region due to the extensive personal support and empowerment training.
 Classes rarely exceed 20 students, and the faculty is comprised of highly regarded professional practitioners in the field.

 Candidates who meet the Internship Credential requirements may complete their program under the internship option.